eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

                         through without it being set but for optimal performance this variable must be set.
 Please note, that the ACCPRO prediction won't be used for assessing the quality in the transmembrane part, only in the soluble part.

+  :param dc:            Information from homologous templates with known
+                        structure, QMEAN will run through without it being set but for optimal performance this variable must be set.

   :param dssp_path:     Path to your dssp executable, expects an executable to
                         be in your PATH if set to None